JosephPBaruch/data_web_app/README.md

 4. ()Create function for retrieving token.
 5. ()Create function for retrieving weather using token as a passed argument or call function within retrieving weather function.
 6. ()Call function from html and figure out how to display it.
 7. Paste all links to documentation
+8. Figure out how to hide my password and user information for meteomatics.

 ## Nodes
 * With functions make sure to implement callbacks as network responses take time to complete.